DwainSnickles/MOTW-Cleaner/README.md

 Use Cases
-●	Developers downloading GitHub repositories, NuGet packages, or SDKs that arrive with MOTW flags blocking compilation ●	IT Administrators deploying software packages across enterprise machines where blocked files cause installation failures ●	Power Users managing large batches of downloads from browsers, cloud storage, or email attachments ●	Anyone tired of right-clicking Properties → Unblock on every single file, one at a time System Requirements
+●	Developers downloading GitHub repositories, NuGet packages, or SDKs that arrive with MOTW flags blocking compilation

+●	IT Administrators deploying software packages across enterprise machines where blocked files cause installation failures

+●	Power Users managing large batches of downloads from browsers, cloud storage, or email attachments

+●	Anyone tired of right-clicking Properties → Unblock on every single file, one at a time
-Operating System	Windows 10 or later
-Runtime	.NET 4.72 Runtime

 Screenshots & Workflow Gallery